 Step 7D – Link the long term items to Cash Flow Statement

-Please note that if we have kept the long term assets and liabilities as constant, then the change that flow to the cash flow statement would be zero.
+Please note that if we have kept the long term assets and liabilities as constant, then the change that flows to the cash flow statement would be zero.

-#8 – Financial Modeling – Completing the Income Statement
+#8 – Financial Modeling in Excel – Completing the Income Statement

-- Before we move any further, we will actually go back and relook at the Income Statement
+- Before we move any further in this Excel-based Financial Modeling, we will actually go back and relook at the Income Statement

 - Populate the historical basic weighted average shares and diluted weighted average number of shares